acidicoala/KoalaBox/tools/README.md

 ## Exports generator

+### Windows

-Generates linker exports that enable automatic proxy DLL injection via search order exploit.
+Generates linker exports header that forwards all exports to original library

+### Linux

+Generates c++ source file that implements exported functions, which dynamically call and return results from original library.

 ## Sync